An extension of an inequality for ratios of gamma functions: Abstract

 \section{Abstract}

 In this paper, we prove that for $x+y>0$ and $y+1>0$ the inequality

-is valid if $x>1$ and reversed if $x<1$, where $\Gamma(x)$ is the Euler gamma function.
-This completely extends the result in [Y. Yu, \textit{An inequality for ratios of gamma functions}, J. Math.
+is valid if $x>1$ and reversed if $x<1$ and that the power $\frac12$ is the best possible, where $\Gamma(x)$ is the Euler gamma function.
+This extends the result in [Y. Yu, \textit{An inequality for ratios of gamma functions}, J. Math.
 Anal.
-Appl. \textbf{352} (2009), no.~2, 967\nobreakdash--970.] and thoroughly resolves an open problem posed in [B.-N. Guo and F. Qi, \emph{Inequalities and monotonicity for the ratio of gamma functions}, Taiwanese J. Math. \textbf{7} (2003), no.~2, 239\nobreakdash--247.].
+Appl. \textbf{352} (2009), no.~2, 967\nobreakdash--970.] and resolves an open problem posed in [B.-N. Guo and F. Qi, \emph{Inequalities and monotonicity for the ratio of gamma functions}, Taiwanese J. Math. \textbf{7} (2003), no.~2, 239\nobreakdash--247.].